nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

 Specify Boolean attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-As with the existing custom tags, the Boolean attributes of dynamic attributes can be controlled by specifying `true` / `false` for the value to output or not.
+Boolean attributes defined in Custom Tags can be controlled by specifying `true` / `false` for the value to output or not.
-By default, the following attributes are regarded as logical attributes.

-* async
-* autofocus
-* checked
-* disabled
-* formnovalidate
-* hidden
-* ismap
-* itemscope
-* multiple
-* nomodule
-* novalidate
-* readonly
-* required
-* reversed
-* selected

 An example implementation of async is shown below.